 But Sripriya believed in keeping her promise; to her ten-year old son Advait Jobi Mathew that she would take him on a holiday to India this summer and to her parents in Chennai that they would arrive there on January 26, 2020.
+She did.

 “I was informed on January 2, 2020 that the e-tickets issued to us were not valid.
 That was when I contacted them to confirm our meals on board the concerned flights.
 After trying in vain various options, I finally booked our seats through another airline.
 However, because of the busy season, the cost of the two tickets has increased to $3500.
 I did not want to disappoint my son and my parents and hence took a loan to purchase the tickets,” she said.

 Sripriya said that she had saved $2380 over a period of one year and repayment of the new loan of $3500 would take her even longer.

 Need for new legislation

 Indian Newslink readers have made seven recommendations following the closure of Guru Travel.

 They are (1) conduct a thorough investigation of the dealings of the company over the past three years including an audit of its financial transactions (2) bring in a new legislation that will protect ordinary New Zealanders from travel agencies that fail to meet their obligations (3) put in place stringent code of conduct mandatory to travel agencies (4) make membership to TAANZ mandatory to all travel agents and/or make it obligatory for the Association to honour all tickets purchased by travellers (5) Commerce and Consumer Affairs Minister should help the victims of Guru Travel through existing legislation under the Customer Guarantees Act (6) Commerce Commission should examine if there are provisions under its jurisdiction to bring justice to victims and (7) Serious Fraud Office should examine if a case exists for its involvement